 - Make a decision

-EAPA's Ethics Education Panel of experts assesses the EAP profession's needs in relation to ethics education and identifies and promotes educational resources to meet those needs.
-The Panel is available to EAPA members who have concerns, questions, or comments related to ethical EAP practice in general and/or who have concerns or questions about specific ethical situations.
+The EAPA Ethics Education Panel of Experts (Panel) provides educational resources to meet the needs of EA professionals.
+The Panel is available to EAPA members who have concerns, questions, or comments related to ethical EA practice in general and/or who have concerns or questions about specific ethical situations.
 All concerns are handled with discretion.
-Contact the Panel at email@example.com
+Contact the Panel at firstname.lastname@example.org.